LockeLamora/lockelamora.github.io/_posts/2018-06-18-Secarma-CTF.md

 # Bsides Edinburgh 2017

 So now the next machine in this series, which is a little tougher.
-So as per usual, we'll run nmap, with nikto and dirb running in the backround once we see that port 80 is open:
+So as per usual, we'll run nmap, with nikto and dirb running in the background once we see that port 80 is open:

 [<img src="{{ site.baseurl }}/images/pentestchallengeuk/a.png"
  style="width: 800px;"/>]({{site.baseurl }}/images/pentestchallengeuk/a.png)